vsys-host/shkeeper.io/README.md

 Use the `crypto_list` array; the `crypto` array exists only for backward compatibility.
 In the `crypto_list` array:
 - `name` is used when forming the endpoint for invoice creation requests,
 - `display_name` is the cryptocurrency human-readable format.

+**Notes & caveats**

+SHKeeper uses a short-lived in-memory TTL cache to speed up the /crypto endpoints.
+Cached data about available cryptocurrencies and node status may be slightly outdated (up to 60 seconds).
+In multi-process deployments, each instance keeps its own cache, which may cause minor differences between responses.
+The cache reduces short-term node or network fluctuations but may briefly delay reflecting real-time status changes.

 <a name="invoice-creation"></a>
 #### 5.2.3.
 Invoice Creation